elementor/wp2static/readme.md

 ## Features

  - generates a standalone, static html copy of your whole WordPress website
+ - auto-deploy to local folder, FTP or S3
+ - one site to unlimited export targets
  - specify extra files to include in the output (ie, dynamically loaded assets)
+ - desktop notifications alert you to when exports are complete
  - multi-language support (English/Japanese currently)

 ## Demo site